Cookies help website users perform certain functions.

-- Check for any benefits you may be entitled to - Some people don’t realise that they may be benefits available that they could be claiming.
+- Check for any benefits you may be entitled to - Some people don’t realise that there may be benefits available that they could be claiming.
 Call the HM Revenue and Customs or check online at www.direct.gov.uk.
 You could also use www.turn2us.org.

 - Negotiating with creditors - If you are struggling with payments for bills, etc, don’t ignore the problem.
 The best thing you can do this year is to ask for some help.
 Speak to the companies in question first and if you find they aren’t overly helpful, don’t think it is the end of the world as you CAN go further.
 The Citizens Advice Bureau are there to help you for free, as are the Consumer Credit Counselling Service, National Debtline and various other organisations.
 Avoid paying anyone for advice.
 Advice is available to the same standards for free.

 - Shop around before committing - Always compare prices for things before making your final purchase.
 This could be applied to anything – clothes, insurances, electricals, etc. If you have access to the internet, apply this theory to websites.
 You could save a large amount of money.

 - Use your car as little as possible - A tough one to stick to but now the petrol prices have risen, there’s even more of a reason to cut down.
 If you have a bike – use this where you can.
 Walk where you can – this will double up as a bit of exercise too and make you feel good!